 - Work with a dietitian.
 A professional dietitian who has a specialty in cancer nutrition can help with suggesting food choices specific to the person’s particular difficulties.
 The dietitian can also recommend suitable vitamin supplements, high-nutrition liquid shakes, etc.

 For more cancer nutrition tips to overcome changes in taste or other side effects of chemotherapy, contact Live Well at Home.
-Our at home care in Sacramento can help those going through cancer treatments in a number of ways, such as planning, shopping for, and preparing nutritious and delicious meals, supplying accompanied transportation to medical appointments and procedures, and serving as a comforting companion.
+Our in home care in Sacramento and nearby areas can help those going through cancer treatments in a number of ways, such as planning, shopping for, and preparing nutritious and delicious meals, supplying accompanied transportation to medical appointments and procedures, and serving as a comforting companion.
 Contact us at 800-478-1209 to learn more about our professional in-home care services and to request a complimentary assessment in the comfort of home.